bennycheung/bennycheung.github.io/_posts/2020-09-03-solving-puzzles-using-clp.md

 * [Spatial Logic Puzzle](#SpatialLogicPuzzle)

 These can be elegantly and efficiently solved with Prolog and constraints.
-The first 2 types of puzzles (1) *Cryptarithemetic Puzzle* and (2) *Logic Puzzle* can be very directly modeled and solved as combinatorial tasks.
+The first 2 types of puzzles (1) *Cryptarithmetic Puzzle* and (2) *Logic Puzzle* can be very directly modeled and solved as combinatorial tasks.
 The third type (3) *Spatial Logic Puzzle* needs more effort to find a suitable formulation as such tasks.
 After encoding all of these puzzles as integers, Prolog constraints can search over the different states efficiently.

 ## <a name='CryptarithmeticPuzzle'></a> Cryptarithmetic Puzzle - Summation Problem